Ruby Rose: Personal life

 Rose came out as a lesbian at age 12.
-She said that she was bullied, and that it included both verbal and physical abuse by her male peers, because of her sexuality and gender variance.
-She was also sexually abused as a child by a relative.
+She has said that she was bullied both verbally and physically by her male peers because of her sexuality and gender variance.
+She has also stated that she was sexually abused as a child by a relative.
+She experienced suicidal thoughts and attempted suicide at age 12.
+She has struggled with mental health issues throughout her life, having attempted suicide multiple times, and has been diagnosed with complex post-traumatic stress disorder and clinical depression (initially misdiagnosed as bipolar disorder).

-Rose said she was convinced she was a boy while growing up and that she was saving up money to physically transition from female to male.
+Rose has said that she was convinced she was a boy while growing up, and that she was saving up money to physically transition from female to male.
 She said, "It was in my mind as something I wanted to do and then I just... didn't.
 I guess I grew out of it.
 I even used to sleep on my front because I didn't want to get boobs ever, which I think worked actually."
-Rose said she is glad she did not undergo gender reassignment surgery and that she desires to have children one day.
-She stated that modelling led her to discover androgyny, and allowed her to model with different gender expressions.
-She recalled, "I remember being at a yum cha restaurant with my dad and the owner coming up and saying, 'Excuse me, we're trying to work out if you're a handsome boy or a beautiful girl.'
+She later said she is glad she did not undergo gender-affirming surgery because she wants to have children one day.
+She has said that modelling led her to discover androgyny and allowed her to model with different gender expressions: "I remember being at a yum cha restaurant with my dad and the owner coming up and saying, 'Excuse me, we're trying to work out if you're a handsome boy or a beautiful girl.'
 It was a compliment and I was shocked, and when I thought about it I actually wanted to be a handsome boy."

-Rose is genderfluid, saying, "I am very gender fluid and feel more like I wake up every day sort of gender neutral."
-This announcement came approximately a week after she released Break Free, in which she visually transforms from a very feminine woman to a heavily tattooed man.
-Rose stated that she prefers to continue using feminine pronouns, but she also uses they/them pronouns.
+Rose said in 2015, "I am very genderfluid and feel more like I wake up every day sort of gender neutral."
+This announcement came approximately a week after she released Break Free, in which she visually transforms from a feminine-presenting woman to a heavily tattooed masculine-presenting person.
+She stated that she prefers to continue using feminine pronouns, but also uses they/them pronouns.
 She said that if she had to choose a sex, she would choose to be male, but she does not feel like she should have been born with different body parts.
-Seeing the desire her transgender friends had for transitioning, she asked herself if her need to transition matched theirs, and concluded that she was satisfied being gender neutral.
-"I think at this stage I will stay a woman but ... who knows.
-I'm so comfortable right now I feel wonderful about it, but I also fluctuate a lot," she added.
+Seeing the desire her transgender friends had for transitioning, she asked herself if her need to transition matched theirs, and concluded that it did not: "I think at this stage I will stay a woman but ... who knows.
+I'm so comfortable right now I feel wonderful about it, but I also fluctuate a lot."

-In 2014, Rose was engaged to fashion designer Phoebe Dahl; in December 2015, they ended their romantic relationship.
-Rose was in a relationship with singer Jess Origliasso of The Veronicas from October 2016 to April 2018, having previously dated in 2008.

-Rose is a vegan for climate change reasons.

-Rose is a supporter of the Australian Football League team the Geelong Cats.
+Rose is a vegan and supports the Geelong Cats of the Australian Football League.